lsdr1999/Project/README.md

 Check `vokeur/website/views.py` (superuser) for the login details.

 ## Product video
-A video walkthrough of this webapplication can be found via [this link]().
+A video walkthrough of this webapplication can be found via [this link](https://youtu.be/qxGKKuQUWag).
+The video was recorded on a computer because, in my opinion, this gives a better overview of the content of the web application.
+Of course it is still possible to open it on a smartphone.

 ## Screenshots Computer (MacBook)
 ##### Homepage